matjam/mecca/README.md

 Other tokens can be used to display the user's name, show information about the system, or display a menu of options.

 The MECCA interpreter only processes tokens that are contained inside square brackets.
 To include a left square bracket in the text, use two left square brackets.
 Only the left square bracket needs to be doubled.
-For example, to display the following line to a user:
+For example, use the following

+    Want to check for your mail [[Y,n]?

+which will render as:

     Want to check for your mail [Y,n]?

-Enter this inside a .mec file:

-    Want to check for your mail [[Y,n]?

 When using MECCA tokens, also keep these points in mind:

- * Tokens are not case-sensitive.
+Tokens are not case-sensitive.
 That means that the following tokens are equivalent in all respects:

-    `[user]`
-    `[USER]`
-    `[UsEr]`
+    [user]
+    [USER]
+    [UsEr]

-*  Spaces are ignored.
+Spaces are ignored.
 Inside MECCA tokens, any spaces, tabs or newlines will have no effect.
 This means that the following tokens are equivalent in all respects:

-    `[  user  ]`
+    [  user  ]
-    `[    user]`
-    `[user    ]`
+    [    user]
+    [user    ]

-* More than one token can be inserted inside a set of square brackets, as long as tokens are separated from each other using spaces.
+More than one token can be inserted inside a set of square brackets, as long as tokens are separated from each other using spaces.
 For example, this line:

-    `[lightblue][blink][user]`
+    [lightblue][blink][user]

 can also be written as follows:

-    `[lightblue blink user]`
+    [lightblue blink user]

 MECCA also allows you to use ASCII and UTF-8 codes directly in the .mec file.
 To insert a specific ASCII code, simply enclose the ASCII code number inside a pair of square brackets.
 For example, the token [123] will be compiled to ASCII code 123 in the output file.
 To insert a UTF-8 code, use the format [U+xxxx] where xxxx is the hexadecimal UTF-8 code.
 For example, the token [U+00A9] will be compiled to the copyright symbol ©.